The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

 where $\gamma=1+a-b,A\in \R$ and $B>0$.
 Assuming $a=0$, Ghoussoub and Yuan \cite{Gho} proved that \eqref{ckn3} actually gave all extremal functions for \eqref{ckn}.
 Later, Caldiroli and Musina \cite{Cal} studied the symmetry-breaking phenomenon and showed all extremal functions are radially symmetric.
 Subsequently, Musina \cite{Mus} showed that every radially symmetric extermal function must have the form \eqref{ckn3}.
 Recently, Ciraolo and Corso \cite{Cir} found that, in some special cases, \eqref{ckn3} gives all positive critical points for the corresponding Euler-Lagrange equation.
 Their proof relies on some delicate analysis on a suitable Riemannian manifold.

-Let us summarize all the above conclusions as the following theorem: \begin{theorem} Assume $a,b,p,q$ satisfy the relations in \eqref{ckn1}.
-Then the equality in \eqref{ckn} holds if and only if $u$ takes the form in \eqref{ckn3} (if $a=b=0$, then up to a translation).
-We use $\mathcal{M}_{p,a,b}$ to denote the manifold formed by extremal functions:
+Let us present a summarization of all the aforementioned conclusions in the following theorem and give the definition of the manifold $\M_{p,a,b}$ formed by extremal functions: \begin{theorem} Assume $a,b,p,q$ satisfy the relations in \eqref{ckn1}.
+Then the equality in \eqref{ckn} holds if and only if $u$ takes the form specified in \eqref{ckn3} (if $a=b=0$, then up to a translation).
+We denote the manifold formed by extremal functions as $\mathcal{M}_{p,a,b}$: